 Why create our own?

-I’ve used a lot of portals over the years, and something that always stood out to me was they didn’t think with channel in mind.
+I’ve used a lot of portals over the years, and something that always stood out to me was they didn’t think with the channel in mind.

 Let’s take hosted voice as an example.
-There are a lot of associated services that come with hosted voice – number porting, hardware, new numbers etc. Portals I’ve worked with in the past didn’t include these aspects, so you had to go to another place to find these.
+There are a lot of associated services that come with hosted voice-number porting, hardware, new numbers, etc. Portals I’ve worked with in the past didn’t include these aspects, so you had to go to another place to find these.
 It always felt clunky and not designed with the user in mind.

-Where we began?
+Where did we begin?

 We started where I believe any project like this should, with the user experience (UX).
 We took all our combined experience and thought about the best and worst parts of those systems.
 Starting here allowed us to clearly define what we wanted this to be.
-Getting this written down and agreed, meant we had a clear vision that we could refer to throughout the course of the project.
+Getting this written down and agreed, upon meant we had a clear vision that we could refer to throughout the course of the project.
 If at any point we felt we were drifting, we could pull ourselves right back to the vision.

 Where we are now